Microsimulations of demographic changes in England and Wales under different EU referendum scenarios: Conclusions

 \section{Conclusions}

-We performed stochastic microsimulations of the evolution of E\&W population's age, sex and ethnic structure under several EU membership scenarios.
+We have performed stochastic dynamic microsimulations of E\&W population to forecast its age, sex and ethnic structure under different scenarios of the UK membership in the EU with varying international migration patterns.
 The differences between Brexit and Remain cases, although significant, are mostly those of degree.
-In the constantly growing population, the median age and dependency ratios will rise, while the percentage of women of reproductive age will fall regardless of the EU membership status.
-These changes mostly result from lower average fertility rates and growing lifespan.
-Without Brexit, they could be partially forestalled by the waves of immigration from current and prospective EU countries and their children.
-At the same time, the share of native British in the E\&W population will shrink, even with diminished presence of the EU immigrants, due to relatively high fertility rates of other ethnic groups.
-The only qualitative effects brought about by Brexit will be a temporary population size dip in Depopulation scenario and a significant increase of male to female ratio for Radical solutions.
-The above demographic changes will have important fiscal consequences both on the revenue (lower number of people in working age) and expenditure (higher medical care costs and higher fraction of pensioners, offset by lesser demand on school and maternity services) side.

-Our results show that under every possible future circumstance, the E\&W demographics will undergo a significant transformation, which can be expected to have strong impact on the society and politics.
-Its exact nature will depend on the path chosen by the UK after 2016.
-Microsimulation can be a useful tool for decision-makers faced with coming political choices.
+In the constantly growing population, the median age and dependency ratios will rise, and the percentage of women of reproductive age will fall regardless of the EU membership status.
+These changes mostly result from the interplay between longer lifespans (compared with earlier cohorts) and lower average fertility rates, and could be partially forestalled by the influx of immigration from current and prospective EU countries and their children.
+At the same time, the share of native British in the E\&W population will shrink, even after their repatriation and the exodus of EU immigrants after the Brexit, owing to high fertility rates of other ethnic groups.
+The only qualitative effects brought about by Brexit will be a temporary population size dip in the ``Exodus'' scenario, a sharp increase of male to female ratio after ``Hard Brexit'' and a significant increase in the median age of EU immigrant group.
+The above demographic changes will have important fiscal consequences both on the revenue (lower number of people of working age) and expenditure (higher medical care costs and fraction of pensioners offset by lesser demand on school and maternity services) side.
+Under all considered scenarios, the E\&W demographics will undergo a significant transformation, which can be expected to have a strong impact on the society and politics.
+Its exact nature will depend on the UK's stance on immigration after Brexit.
+However, the presented results indicate that alleviating the growing strain placed by the ageing population on the country's social services will require additional interventions.